Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Benefits:

-A prescription sleeping aid, Ambien can help sleep faster and has also been known to provide certain pain relief.
+Ambien is a prescription sleeping aid that can help you sleep faster and has also been known to provide certain pain relief.

 Side effects: